 FORT LAUDERDALE, Fla.
 (AP) — Matthew Tkachuk is back with the Florida Panthers, ready to help the back-to-back Stanley Cup champions try to return to the playoffs and start tuning up to play for USA Hockey at next month's Milan Cortina Olympics.

-Tkachuk — who had surgery to repair a torn adductor and sports hernia over the summer, about two months after helping the Panthers win their second straight Stanley Cup — went through morning skate on Monday and was added to the lineup for Florida's game against San Jose that night.
+Tkachuk — who had surgery to repair a torn adductor and sports hernia over the summer, about two months after helping the Panthers win their second straight Stanley Cup — played Monday night against San Jose.
+It was his first game since hoisting the Cup in June.

 “I'm feeling great.
-Just so excited to be back," Tkachuk said.
+Just so excited to be back," Tkachuk said after the team's morning skate.
 "It was a little over five months since the surgery, so just chomping at the bit to come back, really.
 And, yeah, happy that the day is finally here.
 I wasn’t coming back until I was feeling 100%.
 I came back not 100% one time, and that’s only a playoff thing, so I’m happy with the whole recovery process.”

 Tkachuk had missed nearly a full year — 72 games over 11 1/2 months — of regular-season hockey; he couldn't play in the final 25 games last season after getting hurt in the 4 Nations Face-Off and has missed the first 47 games of this season.